top of page

 June - July 2018: Assessed Mini-Pupillage, Monckton Chambers

-I was given the responsibility of checking submissions and writing our reply in the L case in the Upper Tribunal.
+I checked submissions and wrote our reply in the L case in the Upper Tribunal.
 It was concerned with Regulation 4(c) of the Equality Act 2010 (Disability) Regulations and its compliance with Article 14 and Article 2 Protocol 1 of the European Convention of Human Rights.
 I thought that Regulation(1)(c) was clearly freestanding rather than a tendency linked to a recognised impairment.
-The key is in the phrase ‘other conditions’.
-This seemed to create two classes of disabled people; those who are physically aggressive and those who did not have this characteristic.
-The barrister said my reply was 'very good'.
+The key is in the phrase ‘other conditions.
+This seemed to create two classes of disabled people; those who were physically aggressive and those who did not have this characteristic.
+The barrister said my reply was 'excellent'.
 I made a point that the barrister used in court, although I cannot say for sure that he would not have found it himself.

 I saw the case being heard, which allowed insight into how the barrister summarised the opposition's argument before offering an alternative.
-It was interesting to see that that the barrister distributed a speaker’s note to the court to help people follow and checked during lunch how his arguments were being received by the judge.
+Interestingly, the barrister distributed a speaker’s note to the court to help people follow and check how the judge received his arguments during lunch.

 I completed a review of a JR bundle on a case questioning the legality of adopting and maintaining the Resource Level Policy.
-It was not complaint with s42 of the Childrens and Families Act 2014 because of the obligation to ensure a specified special education provision for each child or young person.
+It was not compliant with s42 of the Childrens and Families Act 2014 because of the obligation to ensure a specified special education provision for each child or young person.
 It also breached the safeguarding welfare of children obligation under s175 Education Act 2002 and s18 Childrens Act 2004.
-Reducing the funding for each child/young person by 5% and the lack of consultation breached both of these provisions too.
+Reducing the funding for each child/young person by 5% and lacking consultation also breached both provisions.
 The Plan Format Policy also breached safeguarding and the public sector equality duty.

 June 2018: Mini-Pupillage, Doughty Street Chambers

-I went to court with my supervising barrister, who was representing the local authority, in a mental health case regarding a person’s institutionalisation.
-I was surprised as to how much collaboration, with the other side and judge, went into these cases.
-My supervisor met with the Official Solicitor’s barrister and the person’s social worker to find a resolution that would enable the person to move into a home vacancy.
-In court, it was less adversarial than I thought and focused on achieving possible outcomes.
+I went to court with my supervising barrister, representing the local authority, regarding a person's institutionalisation in a mental health case.
+I was surprised at how much collaboration between the other side and the judge went into these cases.
+My supervisor met with the Official Solicitor’s barrister and the person’s social worker to find a resolution to enable the person to move into a home vacancy.
+It was less adversarial in court than I thought and focused on achieving possible outcomes.

 I observed a different barrister in the First-Tier Tribunal (Immigration and Asylum).
-This was an enlightening experience since it provided an opportunity to see how disabled barristers overcome obstacles since both barristers had hearing impairments.
-One barrister used a Stenotype, in order to know what people were saying in court.
+This was an enlightening experience since it provided an opportunity to see how disabled barristers overcame obstacles since both had hearing impairments.
+One barrister used a Stenotype to know what people were saying in court.
 Such solutions might help in my career.

-I read the papers and researched the law for and was present at a post-inquiry review.
+I read the papers, researched the law, and attended a post-inquiry review.
 A man had died after going to the GP with tightness and pains in the neck, chest base and shoulders and had been sent home.
 I became familiar with medical guidance given by NICE and the BMI by preparing for the review.
 I also became wiser as to structure.
-The barrister started by discussing the inquiry outcome, comparing it with what they wanted and considering how the review was useful.
-The barrister then gave the family three main avenues: a civil claim; complaining to the GMC; and asking the practice for a final letter before going to the parliamentary ombudsman.
+The barrister started by discussing the inquiry outcome, comparing it with what they wanted and considering how the study was practical.
+The barrister then gave the family three main avenues: a civil claim, complaining to the GMC, and asking the practice for a final letter before going to the parliamentary ombudsman.

 April - May 2018: Work Experience, Mishcon de Rea

 I was trusted to carry out a due diligence exercise and complete a compliance check on the papers of a company and its subsidiaries for my client company who wanted to buy it.
 Each subsidiary had a hotel.
 One owner’s name was inconsistent on the paperwork.
 The insurance policy only covered two of the three hotels owned by the subsidiaries.
-The insurance appeared to be out of date and under an insurer with an unusual address saying both Manchester and Bristol.
-The owners of the company my client wanted to buy were named specifically on the insurance.
+The insurance appeared outdated under an insurer with an unusual address: Manchester and Bristol.
+The company owners my client wanted to buy were explicitly named on the insurance.
 There was also a clause preventing deep fat frying that may affect my client’s food plans.
 Clarification from the company was required in all of these issues.

-I researched how a parent company can remove directors from its subsidiaries, of which it had recently become aware.
-I discovered that model articles, as set out in Article 18 of the Companies (Model Articles) Regulations 2008, were used by the subsidiaries.
-The articles stated that the directors can be removed in accordance to the Companies Act 2006.
-This require an ordinary resolution at a general meeting.
-28 clear days special notice is required for the meeting and the resolution because a director is being removed.
-This can be done directly for in a newspaper advertisement if direct notice is not possible.
-The director concerned entitled to send representations that have to be circulated before the meeting.
-Only a simple majority vote in favour was required since it is an ordinary resolution.
+I researched how a parent company could remove directors from its subsidiaries, which it had recently become aware of.
+I discovered that the subsidiaries used model articles, as set out in Article 18 of the Companies (Model Articles) Regulations 2008.
+The articles stated that the directors could be removed per the Companies Act 2006.
+This requires an ordinary resolution at a general meeting.
+Twenty-eight clear days' special notice is required for the discussion and the resolution because a director is being removed.
+This can be done directly in a newspaper advertisement if direct message is not possible.
+The concerned director is entitled to send representations that must be circulated before the meeting.
+Only a simple majority vote in favour was required since it was an ordinary resolution.

 I found corporate law interesting despite not having prior experience.
 It is technical and is often set out in black letter law and regulations rather than case law.